stschiff/msmc-tools/README.md

 This is a little script that converts a fasta file with a mappability mask (see Heng Li's [SNPable](http://lh3lh3.users.sourceforge.net/snpable.shtml)) to a bed file.
 Have a look at the script, you should change the path to the fasta file.

 ### ms2multihetsep.awk
 This is a little awk script that converts [ms](http://home.uchicago.edu/rhudson1/source/mksamples.html) output to MSMC input files.
 This will also work for the [SCRM simulator](http://scrm.github.io), which runs much faster than ms and is recommended!
+The script needs some variables to be set:

+* chr: The chromosome name to be used in the MSMC file.
+* L: the genome length
+* sitesFile: The file to write to
+* treeFile: A file to write trees to, relevant if you simulate with the -T flag.

-The script should be used like this `awk -v chr=<chr> -f ms2multihetsep.awk < ms_output.txt > msmc_input.txt`.
+The script should be used like this `awk -v chr=<chr> -v L=<L> -v sitesFile=<out> -v treeFile=<out_tree> -f ms2multihetsep.awk < ms_output.txt > msmc_input.txt`.

+As an example, run this

+    ms 4 1 -t 10 -r 4 10000 -T | awk -v chr=1 -v L=10000 -v sitesFile=test.txt -v treeFile=test.trees.txt -f ms2multihetsep.awk

+The same command line works with `scrm`.